jll63/openmethods.d/README.md

 ## TL;DR

-If you are familiar with the oncept of open multi-methods, or prefer to learn by reading code, go directly to [the synopsis](examples/synopsis/source/app.d)
+If you are familiar with the concept of open multi-methods, or prefer to learn by reading code, go directly to [the synopsis](examples/synopsis/source/app.d)

 ## Introduction